Which of the following research designs allows researchers to dra... | Study Prep in Pearson+

 1

-Understand the key goal: determining cause-and-effect relationships means identifying whether one variable directly influences another.
+Step 1: Understand the purpose of each research design.
+Naturalistic observation involves observing subjects in their natural environment without manipulation, which helps describe behavior but does not establish causality.

-Review each research design: Case studies provide detailed information about one individual or group but lack control over variables, so they cannot establish causality.
+Step 2: Recognize that a case study is an in-depth analysis of a single individual or group, providing detailed information but lacking the control needed to determine cause and effect.

-Naturalistic observation involves observing behavior in a natural setting without manipulation, which allows for description but not cause-and-effect conclusions due to lack of control.
+Step 3: Know that correlational design examines the relationship between two variables to see if they are associated, but correlation does not imply causation because it cannot rule out other factors.

-Correlational designs measure the relationship between two variables but cannot determine which variable causes changes in the other, as correlation does not imply causation.
+Step 4: Identify that an experimental design involves the manipulation of an independent variable and the control of extraneous variables to observe the effect on a dependent variable, which allows for causal conclusions.

-Experimental design involves manipulating an independent variable and controlling other factors to observe its effect on a dependent variable, which allows researchers to draw cause-and-effect conclusions.
+Step 5: Conclude that because experimental design includes controlled manipulation and random assignment, it is the only design among the options that permits researchers to draw cause and effect conclusions.

 Watch next